engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

 }
 ```

+**Note**

-Note: Setting the display property of an element only changes how the element is displayed, NOT what kind of element it is.
+Setting the display property of an element only changes how the element is displayed, NOT what kind of element it is.
 So, an inline element with display: block; is not allowed to have other block elements inside it.

 The following example displays `<span>` elements as block elements:

-Example
+*Example*

 ```css
 span {